 3. Don’t be a micromanager

 Micromanagement can be a major contributor to workplace stress so be sure to give people space and time.
-Allowing employees time to manage their own
+Allowing employees time to manage their own mindset and to adopt mindfulness practices enables free thinking and enhances creativity.

 4. Remember to breathe